Horizon-Private-Server/horizon-wiki/horizon-policies/README.md

 - Take feedback into account as much as possible.

-Thank you for being a part of the Horizon community!
+Thank you for being a part of the Horizon community